Planning to study, travel or stay home with your baby?

 Maternity, parental and adoption leaves

 These types of leaves make up more than 70% of the buybacks we see.
-You can also pay for maternity leave extensions, as long as your employer approves it.
+You can also pay for maternity leave extensions if they're approved by your employer.

 Sometimes teachers become students again.
 If you take time away for academic upgrading, you can pay if your absence lasts more than five consecutive school days.